ScalableTrustworthyAI/scalabletrustworthyai.github.io/content/courses/tml_winter_2223.md

 - Ask questions; and
 - Send us feedback.

+### Slack forum

+Ask the lecturer or tutors to add you to the Slack channel.
+We need your name and email address.

 ### Goal

 1. Students will be able to critically read, assess, and discuss research work in Trustworthy Machine Learning (TML).